Vedic Sanskaar Logo

 Makar Sankranti marks the Sun's transition into the zodiac sign of Capricorn (Makara) and the beginning of longer, warmer days.
 It is traditionally celebrated by flying kites, taking holy dips in rivers, and sharing sweets made of sesame (til) and jaggery.

-Image of Foundation Day
+Image of Arya samaj foundation Day

 Image of Death Anniversary Havan